AAPEX will require vaccinated attendees - Auto Service World

 As for SEMA, which runs an extra day to Nov.
 5 at the Las Vegas Convention Center (LVCC), it is still determining its next steps.
 In the same announcement, it was said that “organizers are taking into account that the COVID-19 landscape is changing week to week.
 The SEMA Show is working with state and local health authorities to announce more in the coming weeks concerning safety measures that will be required in November.”

 AAPEX is only open to industry professionals and media.
-SEMA is as well, except for its final day, when it is open to the general public.
+SEMA is as well except for its final day when it hosts its show afterparty, SEMA Ignite, which is open to the general public.
 The week of both events is known as Automotive Aftermarket Industry Week.

 In the joint statement, both shows expressed their full commitment to holding their events and having a successful week.